 How to check if your Samsung Galaxy is already locked

-The easiest way to check whether your Samsung Galaxy is locked is to put a different SIM card into it and see what happens.
+The easiest way to tell if your Samsung Galaxy is locked is to put a different SIM card into it and see what happens.
 Generally there’s 2 things that can happen.
-It will either show you the new network name or else it will give an error such as "Invalid SIM" The problem with this method though is that some networks "piggy-back" on a major UK network.
+It will either show you the new network name or else it will show up an error message, for example "Invalid SIM" The problem with this method though is that some networks "piggy-back" on a major UK network.
 Typically smaller networks like Giff-Gaff, or Tesco will use a Major network’s infrastructure.
 So a Giff-Gaff sim will normally work on an O2 phone.
 So that doesn’t really tell you if it is locked or not.
 SIM Cards are cheap now though, so you could order multiple from different networks and check them all.

 How to find your IMEI number

 In order to get your Samsung phone unlocked you will need the IMEI number from your phone.
 The IMEI number is a 15-digit number that starts with 35 for a Samsung Galaxy smartphone.
 It’s unique to your handset and will allow the unlocking company to set the unlock code directly to your phone.

 There are two methods of getting the IMEI number on your Samsung phone:

 - Load the Settings application.
 On your phone, go to

 Settings > More… > About device > Status.The IMEI number is normally about half-way down the screen.
 But you know how they like to change the way the apps work.
 Just scroll through all the lines.
 Take a careful note of your IMEI number.